jundalisay/superb/content/en/material/principles/qost.md

 <!-- (known in Physics as the Higgs field) -->
 <!-- The job or dharma of this gravitational force is to convert dynamic energy into static matter with the help of the three lower layers of radiant, radioactive, and material.   -->

+#

 The spacetime layer thus converts the 1-dimensional galactic qosts into 2-dimensional, and then into 3-dimensional nodes the more qosts emerge.
 This continues until finally the nodes lead to 4 physically-observable dimensions* through the concept of time.
+This leads to the 4-dimensional 'Minkowski' spacetime of physics.

 > *There can be up to 6 spacetime dimensions.
 Above that, spacetime no longer exists and experience becomes fully immersive and totally arbitrary.